Eric Lundgren: Philanthropy

 In 2014, Lundgren was an honorary guest of President John Dramani Mahama, Lundgren lived in Accra, Ghana and worked with the President to solve the country's eWaste epidemic, providing new tools and solutions for eWaste Processing.
 He received awards from the GIPC and Ghanaian EPA for his solutions leading to the eWaste clean-up of Agbogbloshie, Accra: one of the most toxic places on earth.

 In 2016, IT Asset Partners, Inc. undertook an initiative where it repaired and donated more than 14,000 cellphones for "Cellphones for Soldiers", to benefit US soldiers deployed overseas.

-During the COVID-19 pandemic, Eric imported and donated $2.6M worth of Alcohol Wipes to communities.
-He and his team also imported and donated tens of millions of masks, more than 150,000 hazmat suits, and over 40 million nitro gloves to frontline workers in the American healthcare system.
+During the COVID-19 pandemic, Eric imported and donated $2.6M worth of alcohol wipes to communities.
+He and his team also imported and donated tens of millions of masks, more than 150,000 hazmat suits, and over 40 million nitrile gloves to frontline workers in the American healthcare system.
 He and his team set up dozens of solar-powered trailers to keep hospitals up and running in the Greater Los Angeles area.